wp-plugins/memphis-documents-library/readme.txt

 * *Feature* - In the Media tab find a way to display the category of the documents created by Memphis Documents.
 * *Feature* - Connect to Cloud Services (DropBox, SkyDrive, MediaFire, etc.)
 * *Feature* - Add an option in the Settings to change the date format from default European (dd-mm-yy) to American (mm-dd-yy)
+* *Feature* - Add the ability to change the path name and breadcrumb name.